 I think I sometimes take for granted how far I’ve come in my learning about a topic because I mostly just see how much I still don’t know related to that topic.

-You most often here compounding to describe the wealth-building power of leaving your money alone and allowing the growth of principal to serve you well in the long run.
+You most often here compounding to describe the wealth-building power of leaving your money alone and allowing the growth of the principal to serve you well in the long run.
 Warren Buffett, also, has reminded us that learning works like this too and attributes much of his success to his habit of reading voraciously and to the powerful force of “compounding” learning:

 “Read 500 pages like this every week.
 That’s how knowledge builds up, like compound interest.”